Rajim Kumbh Mela

 Rajim Kumbh Mela (Devanagari: राजिम कुम्भ मेला) is an annual Hindu pilgrimage held in Rajim, located in Gariaband district, Chhattisgarh, India.
 The pilgrimage is similar to the traditional pilgrim fairs like those held in Haridwar and Prayagaraj.
 Like them, it's a kumbh, where devotees flock in to bathe en masse in sacred rivers to wash off their sins and attain redemption.

 Rajim has long been a hotspot for the Vaishnavites.
 It is also a known Shaiva dharma centre.
-It was also a camping station on the pilgrimage route to other pilgrim centres in the vicinity.
-The ritual of Kalpwas is performed at Rajim just like it is at Allahabad.
+It was also a stopping place on the pilgrimage route to other pilgrim centres in the vicinity.
+The ritual of Kalpwas is performed at Rajim just like it is at Prayagraj.
 The religious congregation at Rajim performs a ceremony known as the 'fifth Kumbh' similar to the traditional 'Punni mela' observed every year at the famous Rajiv Lochan temple located near the holy confluence of the Mahanadi, Pairi and Sondur rivers in Rajim.

 The Rajim Kumbh Mela is celebrated every year during February–March for about 15 days.
-The kumbh is attended by thousands of devotees and saints from various parts of India and abroad.
+The Kumbh is attended by thousands of devotees and saints from various parts of India and abroad.

-The Kumbh was brought to much spotlight with significant investment by the local government and especially by the efforts of the present state minister for Agriculture Shri Brijmohan Agrawal who have raised the stature of the kumbh in the country by personally investing in the fair and its infrastructure giving it a modern template without losing its Vedic spirit.
+The Kumbh was brought to much spotlight with significant investment by the local government and especially by the efforts of the present state minister for Agriculture Shri Brijmohan Agrawal who has raised the stature of the kumbh in the country by personally investing in the fair and its infrastructure giving it a modern template without losing its Vedic spirit.